tcalmant/python-javaobj/README.rst

            :return: The Python form of the object, or the original JavaObject
            """
            if classdesc.name == "java.util.HashMap":
-               # We can handle it
+               # We can handle this class description
                return JavaMap()
            else:
-               # Return None if not handled
+               # Return None if the class is not handled
                return None